adorad/adorad/docs/docs.md

 users = [] // by default, it is of type `Float64`
 ```

-In Hazel, arrays are primarily called Tensors.
-This means that "arrays" in C/C++, Python, etc are `Tensors` in Hazel.
+In Adorad, arrays are primarily called Tensors.
+This means that "arrays" in C/C++, Python, etc are `Tensors` in Adorad.

-In Hazel, all Tensors are **homogenous** (*i.e* of the same type).
+In Adorad, all Tensors are **homogenous** (*i.e* of the same type).
 The type of an tensor is inferred from the first element:
 * `[1, 2, 3]` is an tensor of Ints (`TensorInt`).
 * `['a', 'b']` is an tensor of Strings (`TensorString`).